PieLabs/pie-cli-libs/packages/installer/README.md

 }
 ```

-Using the above [pie][p] `item` definition, the install will install the dependencies needed and will return information on the installation.
+Using the above [pie][p] `item` definition, `install` will install the dependencies needed and will return information on the installation.

 The installation directory will look like so: